osmandapp/web/main/docs/user/troubleshooting/track-recording-issues.md

 **"Allow while using the app"** means that the app can permanently obtain the location as long as the app is either displayed on the screen itself or has a visible notification in the Android notification bar, like OsmAnd has during navigation or trip recording.
 (This is technically referred to as "foreground mode".)

-**"Allow all the time"**, on the other hand, means that an app can in principle obtain your location 'unnotoiced' without any of these conditions applying.
+**"Allow all the time"**, on the other hand, means that an app can in principle obtain your location 'unnoticed' without any of these conditions applying.
 But Android limits the frequency of location access in this ("background") mode to something like once per hour, certainly not the correct mode for a navigtion app.

 ## Recorded tracks are noisy